marklourenco/train-scheduling-simulation/README.md

-Here’s a description you can use for your GitHub repository:

----

 ### Train Scheduling Simulation: Platform Usage Analysis

 This C++ program simulates a train station's scheduling system to calculate the number of platforms needed to accommodate all trains throughout the day.
 It works by generating random arrival times and durations for each train and then calculating the maximum number of platforms in use at any given time.